UCRAerospaceSystems/PhoneSat/app/src/main/java/com/example/messingaround/readme.md

 The Android Phone Application will consist of:
 1. Sensor Module
-   a.
-Vector class
+2. Vector class
-2. Camera Module
+3. Camera Module
-   a.
-Image Processor
+4. Image Processor
-   i.
-Image Cropping
+5. Image Cropping
-   ii.
-Color Formatting
+6. Color Formatting
-   b.
-Image Analyzer
+7. Image Analyzer
-   i.
-Image Compression
+8. Image Compression
-3. USB Connection to the OBC
+9. USB Connection to the OBC
-4. Auto-start/Auto-reboot function
+10. Auto-start/Auto-reboot function

 The Sensor Module is the section of the Application which will snoop through all the sensors of the Phone and return Linear/Rotational Velocity, Magnetometer data, and GPS information.
 The Sensor Module must, of course, include a Vector class to manage the information measured by the sensors on the phone.